The Screwfly Solution (Masters of Horror): Plot

-In September, Anne and Amy have continued on northwards to Canada with other women.
-The two encounter the infected Alan in their cabin at Ontario rainforest, who begins sexually assaulting his daughter until Anne shoots him in the legs.
-At Alan's struggling insistence of whatever is left of him in his self-hating state, they escape, but Amy, not understanding the situation, resumes rebelling against her mother and returns to Alan the moment she gets to hijack the car when opportunity comes in the dark of night, and Anne arrives back to the cabin too late in the light of day, in order to save her.
+In September, Anne and Amy have continued northward to Canada with other women.
+The two encounter the infected Alan in their cabin in the Ontario rainforest, where he begins sexually assaulting his daughter until Anne shoots him in the legs.
+At the struggling Alan's insistence that she destroy whatever is left of him, they escape, but Amy, not understanding the situation, rebels against her mother and steals their car that night and returns to Alan.
+Anne arrives at the cabin too late to save her.
 It is presumed that she was forced to kill Alan.

-Having gone unconscious, Anne wakes up in a hospital to hooded Barney where a rash of murders are being inflicted on the female patients as he informs her that she was comatose for 3 days.
-They manage to escape, and Anne agrees to wear a "man" disguise to hide herself from the infected males.
+Anne falls unconscious and wakes up in a hospital where the female patient population is being murdered.
+A hooded Barney tells her that she was comatose for three days.
+They manage to escape, and Anne agrees to wear a "man" disguise to hide herself from the infected men.
 She overhears a conversation between two men, revealing that the area's female population has been wiped out.
-It is implied that the adult men turn on the less-masculine boys next, killing them off as well.
+It is implied that the adult men turn on less-masculine boys next, killing them off as well.

-Forced to live out in a simple camping tent during a harsh winter, Barney soon falls ill.
-He encourages her to survive no matter what, as mankind still has a chance with a female survivor.
-Come November, over the winter, he dies peacefully and she buries him.
-After a trip back at the nearest convenience store, she tries to escape hunters who discover her and get soon following her car from theirs; as she accelerates her car and diverges into the woods to ultimately hide and wait them out, the source of the epidemic is discovered.
-Bright aliens formed of light are the culprits, using alien technology to create the femicide epidemic as a form of biological control (the titular "screwfly solution").
+Forced to live in a simple camping tent during a harsh winter, Barney soon falls ill.
+He encourages Anne to survive no matter what, as mankind still has a chance with a female survivor.
+In November, he dies peacefully and Anne buries him.
+Journeying to a convenience store for supplies, she is discovered by hunters who begin following her in their car.
+She speeds away to hide her car in the woods and wait them out, and there discovers the source of the epidemic: bright aliens formed of light are the culprits, using alien technology to create the femicide epidemic as a form of biological control (the titular "screwfly solution").
 They kill the hunters that pursued Anne, apparently to take some of their brain matter, and she watches them from nearby, hiding under the cover of bushes.
-Sometime afterwards by the month's end, she shivers for survival in a snowstorm, positioned fetal outside a cave.
+Sometime afterwards, Anne is seen shivering outside a cave in a snowstorm.

 By December, all female life on Earth is presumed to have been exterminated, leaving the infected men to slowly die off.

 Production

-When interviewed while shooting the film in Vancouver, the director summarized it:
+When interviewed while shooting the film in Vancouver, director Joe Dante summarized it: